Dreammaker54/summer_research_2019/README.md

 # summer_research_2019
-This repo is for the record-keeping, a series of experiement was made to test MarvelMind beacons in a closed space.
+This repo is for the record-keeping, a series of experiements were made to test MarvelMind beacons in a closed space.